alana91-zz/lxml-parse-html/README.md

 ---

+:br:
-Talk do TDC 2019 sobre parse de HTML usando a biblioteca lxml. 🇧🇷
+Talk do TDC 2019 sobre parse de HTML usando a biblioteca lxml.

 ## How to / Como usar